superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 ## License

 This mod is licensed under the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html).
-See the [LICENSE.txt](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/LICENSE.txt) for details.
+See the [LICENSE.txt](https://github.com/superguru/7d2d_mod_BeyondStorage3/blob/master/LICENSE.txt) for details.

-## ⌛History
+## ⌛ History

 [Undead Legacy](https://www.snowbeegaming.com/undead-legacy) by Subquake was almost certainly the first mod to introduce the "remote broadcasting" of items for crafting, as if you had a gigantic inventory that included your storage crates.

 [Craft From Containers](https://www.nexusmods.com/7daystodie/mods/2196?tab=description) by aedenthorn implemented this for later versions of the game, as Undead Legacy was not available for post A21 at the time.
 The source code is on [GitHub](https://github.com/aedenthorn/7D2DMods)

 [1.0 Beyond Storage](https://www.nexusmods.com/7daystodie/mods/5087) was refactored and updated for 7 Days to Die v1 by unv-annihilator and extended this idea, based on the code from aedenthorn.
 This brought the addition of vehicles to pull items from.
-The code quality and stability of this mod high.
+The code quality and stability of this mod is high.
 See [https://github.com/unv-annihilator/7D2D_Mods/tree/main](https://github.com/unv-annihilator/7D2D_Mods/tree/main) for that fork.

 [Beyond Storage 2](https://github.com/superguru/7d2d_mod_BeyondStorage2) added pulling from all conceivable sources, like drones, workstation outputs, dew collectors.
 Also added all inventory operations like paying for items at a trader, painting, lock picking.
 The mod also fixes many notification bugs from the original game, and all operations are seamless.
 Pushing items from any place you can pull from, in order to auto-sort items, was also added.

-## 🚅Why use this mod?
+## 🚅 Why use this mod?

 I would recommend Beyond Storage 3 over other "craft from container" type mods, due to speed, stability, functionality, and code quality.